ddsbook/blog/2014/drafts/data-exploration-in-r.md

 Slug: data-exploration-in-r
 Author: Bob Rudis (@hrbrmstr)

-ClickSecurity has been doing a #spiffy job spreading the security data science love with there [data hacking series](http://www.clicksecurity.com/blog/engaging-the-security-community-with-data-hacking-project/).
+[ClickSecurity](http://www.clicksecurity.com) has been doing a #spiffy job spreading the security data science love with there [data hacking series](http://www.clicksecurity.com/blog/engaging-the-security-community-with-data-hacking-project/).
 They're using the [Python data science stack](http://datacommunitydc.org/blog/2013/07/python-for-data-analysis-the-landscape-of-tutorials/) and using [iPython notebooks](http://ipython.org/notebook.html) for their work and I felt compelled to reproduce at least one of their examples in [R](http://www.r-project.org/).
 So, what follows is an R version of ClickSecurity's [Data Exploration of a publicly available dataset](http://nbviewer.ipython.org/github/ClickSecurity/data_hacking/blob/master/mdl_exploration/MDL_Data_Exploration.ipynb).
 You'll need to have that handy to follow along with the rest of this post.
 If at all possible, I strongly suggest working through their post **before** following along with our example.

-####It all beings with data
+###It all beings with data

-I have to agree with the ClickSecurity (*CS* from now on) folk in that most data sets available on the internet are rubbish.
+I have to agree with the ClickSecurity (*CS* from now on) folk in that many data sets available on the internet are rubbish.
 It takes quite a bit of work to massage data into a format you can work with.
-Even when you get a workable data set, it may be like the [Malware Domain List](http://www.malwaredomainlist.com/) where it's _kinda_ good, but still has some warts.
+Even when you get a workable data set, it may be like the [Malware Domain List](http://www.malwaredomainlist.com/) where it's _kinda_ good, but&mdash;as we'll see&mdash;still has some warts.

-As the original post states, this exercise is mostly for us to understand what kind of data we have and then run some simple stats on the fields/values in the data. <strike>Pandas</strike> R will be great for that.
+As the original post states, this exercise mostly exists to show how to understand what kind of data we have and then run some simple stats on the fields/values in the data. <strike>Pandas</strike> **R** will be great for that.

 First, we're going to need some help from some R libraries.
 These will all be used throughout the code for this example.
-The `stringr` and `plyr` libraries give us some enhanced data manipulation ability.
-The `MASS` library helps us with some stats.
-The `data.table` and `reshape2` libraries help us work with data in different ways than `stringr` and `plyr` and `ggplot2` give us some #spiffy graphics tools.
+The `stringr` and `plyr` libraries give us some enhanced data munging/manipulation ability.
+The `MASS` library helps us with some stats work.
+The `data.table` library optimizes work with large data frames and the `reshape2` library help us transform the shape of our data.
+Finally, `ggplot2` gives us some `#spiffy` graphics tools.

 	:::SLexer
 	library(stringr)